IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

     installed.
 You can install GPU drivers by following the `GPU driver installation guide <https://dgpu-docs.intel.com/installation-guides/index.html>`_.

-Install the Wheel Package from PyPi*
+Install the Wheel Package from PyPi
 ====================================

-To install dpctl from PyPi*, run:
+To install dpctl from PyPi, run:

 .. code-block:: bash